awsdocs/aws-snowball-developer-guide/doc_source/mailing-storage.md

 + **Brazil** – When shipping within Brazil, you have access to UPS Domestic Express Saver shipping, which delivers within two business days during commercial hours\.
 Shipping speeds might be affected by interstate border delays\.
 + **European Union \(EU\)** – When shipping to any of the countries that within the EU, you have access to express shipping\.
 Typically, AWS Snowball Edge devices shipped express are delivered in about a day\.
 In addition, most countries in the EU have access to standard shipping, which typically takes less than a week, one way\.
 + **Japan** – When shipping within Japan, you have access to standard shipping speed\.
++ **Korea** – When shipping within Korea, you have access to standard shipping speed, generally within 1 \- 3 days
 + **United States of America \(US\) and Canada** – When shipping in the US or in Canada, you have access to one\-day shipping and two\-day shipping\.
 + **Singapore** – When shipping within Singapore, you have access to Domestic Express Saver shipping\.
++ **Hong Kong** – When shipping within Hong Kong, you have access to express shipping\.